-Do not start the engine unless the hydraulic tank shutoff valve is open; otherwise, the pumps could cavitate and be damaged.
+Do not start engine unless the hydraulic tank shutoff valve is open; otherwise, pumps could cavitate and be damaged.

-2. Check that the hydraulic tank shutoff valve at rear of hydraulic tank is open (Figure 3-19).
+2. Check that the hydraulic tank shutoff valve at rear of hydraulic tank is open (Figure 3-16).

-3. Turn the ignition switch to run position.
+3. Turn ignition switch to run position.

-The wait-to-start icon will appear on the digital display indicating that the preheater is warming the engine's air intake.
-Do not try to start the engine until the icon disappears from the display (up to 30 seconds).
+The wait-to-start icon will appear on digital display indicating that pre-heater is warming engine's air intake.
+Do not try to start engine until icon disappears from display (up to 30 seconds).

-NOTE: All indicator lights, the operating limit buzzer, and the system fault beeper should come on for 2 to 3 seconds when the ignition switch is in the RUN position.
-If they don't, troubleshoot the cause.

-4. When the wait-to-start icon disappears, turn the ignition switch to the start position.
+- NOTE: All indicator lights, operating limit buzzer, and system fault beeper should come on for 2 to 3 seconds when ignition switch is in RUN position; if not, troubleshoot the cause. - 4.
+When the wait-to-start icon disappears, turn ignition switch to START position.